 Will It Hurt?

-- Redness, swelling, increasing pain, bleeding, or discharge from the affected eye
+- Redness, swelling, bleeding, or discharge from the eye

-- Visual disturbances, such as double vision, flashes of light, floaters, part of the field of vision is missing, or eye pressure
+- Vision problems, such as double vision, flashes of light, floaters, or a loss of vision

 If you think you have an emergency, call for medical help right away.

 Canadian Ophthalmological Society https://www.cos-sco.ca